PACMANN: Point Adaptive Collocation Method for Artificial Neural Networks: Results

-For all experiments, the neural network is trained in five identical blocks of 10,000 iterations, consisting of 7000 iterations of Adam with a learning rate of $10^{-3}$ followed by 3000 iterations of L-BFGS, totaling 50,000 iterations.
+For all experiments, the training is split into five phases of 10\,000 iterations, consisting of 7000 iterations of Adam with a learning rate of $10^{-3}$ followed by 3000 iterations of the Limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) algorithm~\cite{Liu1989OnOptimization}, totaling 50\,000 iterations.
 Throughout training, a resampling period $P$ of 50 iterations is maintained.
-Furthermore, resampling only occurs when Adam is set as the optimizer of the neural network.
-Resampling while L-BFGS is optimizer would disrupt the convergence of the algorithm due to the change in loss landscape by evaluating the PDE loss term at different collocation points.
-In this work, the hyperbolic tangent is used as activation function.
+Furthermore, we only resample the collocation points when training the neural network parameters with Adam.
+Resampling while training with the L-BFGS optimizer would disrupt the convergence of the algorithm due to the change in loss landscape by evaluating the PDE loss term at different collocation points.
+In this work, in all experiments, the hyperbolic tangent is used as the activation function.
+In addition, the hyperparameter settings used for RMSprop, momentum, and Adam with PACMANN are given in~\Cref{tab:hyperparam_optimizers}.
+Note that we have not conducted an extensive study varying the neural network architecture.
+Instead, we have used the architectures provided in the corresponding test cases of DeepXDE, assuming that these were already optimized appropriately.

 In the numerical experiments, PACMANN with Adam consistently achieves the lowest error compared to the other optimization algorithms considered.
 Therefore, to preserve clarity, figures and tables which compare the various sampling methods only contain the results for Adam with our method.
-The figures comparing the accuracy behavior of the other optimization algorithms discussed in Section \ref{sec:Methodology} for varying numbers of collocation points and resampling periods are provided in \ref{sec:Appendix_A}.
+The figures comparing the accuracy behavior of the other optimization algorithms discussed in~\Cref{sec:Methodology} for varying numbers of collocation points and resampling periods are provided in \ref{sec:Appendix_A}.

 Infrequently, the random neural network weight initialization prevents the PINN from learning the solution, which results in a test error several orders of magnitude larger than the test error obtained with other weight initializations.
 This has been observed for all sampling methods considered in this study and is characterized by volatile loss behavior or large static loss terms.
-When this occurs, the results are not considered and the PINN is trained for ten different network initializations to gather new results.
+When this occurs, the corresponding training run is repeated with a different random seed.